goru001/goru001.github.io/_includes/cv.md

-I'm working as an Applied Research Scientist at <b>Amazon</b> with <b>India Machine Learning</b> team.
+I'm working as an Applied Scientist-2 at <b>Amazon</b> with <b>International Machine Learning</b> team.
+I'm building (and improving) multiple NLU components for Conversational Shopping Assistant at Amazon.

-Previously, I have worked as a Machine Learning Engineer at <b>Jio Haptik</b> on fundamental Conversational-AI problems using <b>Deep Learning</b>.
+Previously, I have worked as a Machine Learning Scientist at <b>Jio Haptik</b> on fundamental Conversational-AI problems.
 I built the Intent Detection System for Haptik's NLU Engine, which was <b>25% more accurate</b> than their previous system, owning it from Research to Production.

- I have authored research papers which have been accepted at top tier venues like <b>EMNLP NLP-OSS</b> workshop, <b>EMNLP Insights</b> workshop, <b>EACL LT-EDI</b> workshop and <b>FIRE</b>.
+ I have authored research papers which have been accepted at top tier venues like <b>ACL Findings</b>, <b>EMNLP NLP-OSS</b> workshop, <b>EMNLP Insights</b> workshop, <b>EACL LT-EDI</b> workshop and <b>FIRE</b>.

  I am also the creator of open source [iNLTK library](https://github.com/goru001/inltk) which provides out of the box support for various NLP tasks, for low resource 13 Indic Languages.
-The library has <b>70,000+ downloads, 700+ stars and 100+ forks</b> on GitHub.
+The library has <b>100,000+ downloads, 700+ stars and 100+ forks</b> on GitHub.

  Prior to Jio Haptik, I worked at <b>Goldman Sachs</b> with the User Experience and Productivity team on Analytics for Desktop Assistant, which is firm-wide used productivity tool.

- I have Advanced Certification in AI and ML from <b>International Institute of Information Technology (IIIT-Hyderabad)</b> and Bachelor's in Computer Science from <b>PEC University of Technology.</b>
+ I have Masters in Computer Science with specialization in ML from [Georgia Tech](https://www.gatech.edu/) and Bachelor's in Computer Science from [PEC University of Technology](https://pec.ac.in/).

  I am interested in the applications of Machine Learning to solve problems which will impact millions and keep making my little [open source contributions](https://github.com/goru001) towards it. <br><br>